hawashra/Multi-Cycle-Processor/README.md

 # 🖥️ Multi-Cycle Processor (Custom ISA in Verilog)

-A Verilog implementation of a **multi-cycle CPU** designed as part of the *Computer Architecture II* course at Birzeit University.
+A Verilog implementation of a **multi-cycle CPU** designed as part of the *Computer Architecture* course at Birzeit University.
 This project was developed collaboratively with **[Saja Shareef](#)** and **[Shereen Ibdah](#)**.

 ---